ansonmak/OASA-CubeSat/Docs/Software.md

 **Figure1 WiFi Manager page, Figure 2 type SSID in manager**

 **6.8** Click save afterward and close the **WiFi Manager** page on your device.
 Turn off power of your CubeSat and turn on again to reset.
 Repeat ***Sec.
 6.1*** to try the new WiFi connection.

+**6.9** If you want to erase the saved WiFi credentials to reconfigure the WiFi settings, you can press the button next to ESP32-CAM while turning on the CubeSat.
+This can force the ESP32-CAM entering the **Config mode**.
+**Figure: Button next to esp32**

 ## 7. Control the CubeSat Remotely with the Control Panel
 **7.1** Camera Live Stream